#8 Getting started w/ a fresh T2 install

 > openssl ...
 New version (1.1.1t -> 1.1.1u).
 Added.

-As some packages, including the system compiler and C library are considere vital, they are not build by default and the educated user can choose for themselves if the want to manually schedule them for update.
+As some packages, including the system compiler and C library are considere vital, they are not upgraded by default and the educated user can choose for themselves whether and when they want to upgrade them.

 Gobject-Introspection